 April 12th, 2019 | For Family Members

-Answering these questions, finding the right assisted living community to fit your needs, and setting up a tour are three ways to be proactive about assisted living.
+Answering these questions, finding the right assisted living residence to fit your needs, and setting up a tour are three ways to be proactive about assisted living.

 What is the difference between assisted living and nursing homes?